Simmons' triple-double paces Sixers to 9th straight win - Philly

 JJ Redick scored 11 of his 19 points in the third as Philadelphia did as it pleased with the undermanned Hawks, who learned before the game that scoring and assists leader Dennis Schroder will miss the rest of the season.

-Ilyasova had 11 points in the first.
+Ilyasova had 11 points in the first, and he finished with a season-high 16 rebounds.
 Amir Johnson had 11 rebounds in 17 minutes.

+"I think to fill in for Joel Embiid is obviously a difficult task," Sixers coach Brett Brown said.
+"You'll notice we played Ersan quite a bit at the 5, and I thought Amir was very good."

+Hawks guard Taurean Prince, who went scoreless in the second half after getting 12 in the first, credited Simmons with helping Philadelphia's offense flow so smoothly in the third.

 TIP-INS